 This post is also available in: Svenska

-Facts and advice about rashes and red spots on children.
-Written by and pictures directly from pediatricians.
-When your child gets a rash or red spots, naturally, you will wonder why.
-As a pediatrician, I can sometimes recognize a rash in seconds.
-Other times I scratch my head, ask colleagues and dermatologists before I know what the rash is.
-Here you will find out how you can recognize different rashes, what viral spots are and what to do.
+When rashes or red spots suddenly appear on your child, naturally, you begin to wonder why.
+As a pediatrician, I can sometimes recognize a rash in an instant.
+Other times I scratch my head, ask colleagues and dermatologists before I can make a diagnosis.
+In this blog you will find out how you to recognize different rashes, what viral spots are and what to do.

 Many rashes can be recognized by color and shape.
-Are they blisters?
-Dry rashes? or Exuding rashes with yellowish crusts?
-Do they look like mosquito bites?
-Little red dots?
-Or like the child has burnt themselves on stinging nettles?
+Are they blisters, dry rashes or exuding rashes with yellowish crusts?
+Do they look like mosquito bites, like little red dots or like the child has burnt themselves on stinging nettles?

 Feel the rash with your fingertips.
 Do they feel elevated?
 Course bumps?
 Hard bumps under the subcutaneous skin?
 Is the skin very dry?
 Can you feel it at all?